 Having gone out to North America as an agent for transports he succeeded Captain John Bourmaster as the Principal Agent for Transports at New York when that officer was posted captain on 9 September 1777.
 As a reward for his services on the North American station he was promoted commander of the Otter 14 for purposes of rank, and for one day only, on 25 December 1778.

-He commanded the Sandwich 90 from October 1787 at the Nore with the flag of Rear-Admiral Richard Edwards and thereafter Rear-admiral John Dalrymple, and was also with the latter officer aboard the Dictator 64 on the same station from April 1791.
-He died of an attack of the palsy on 4 September whilst still commanding the Dictator, and he was buried at St. Mary Magdalene Church in Gillingham, Kent.
+He commissioned the Sandwich 90 at the commencement of the Dutch Armament in October 1787 at the Nore for the flag of Rear-Admiral Richard Edwards and thereafter Rear-admiral John Dalrymple, and was also with the latter officer aboard the Dictator 64 on the same station from April 1791.
+He died of an attack of the palsy on 4 September whilst still commanding the Dictator, and he was buried at St. Mary Magdalene Church in Gillingham, Kent..

 Tonken was survived by his wife, Anne, who died in November 1803, but was predeceased by two sons; William, who died on 18 July 1770 at the age of 12, and Thomas, who died on 14 November 1780 whilst serving as a naval lieutenant in the West Indies.
 He was also survived by a daughter, Catherine, who in 1788 had married a gentleman from the Pay Office at Chatham.

 ell of the Emerald 32, who was much impressed with the younger officer.